The Framework

 What Emerges

-• Reconnection to living purpose (not just refreshed statement)
+• Reconnection to living purpose — not just a refreshed statement

 • Permission to evolve mission when it no longer fits

-• New direction feels obvious once deeper 'why' is clear
+• New direction that feels obvious once the deeper why is clear

-• Energy and passion returns when purpose is real
+• Energy and passion returning when purpose becomes real again

 When This Is Needed